 Here’s how it all started.

 In the spring of 2015, seasoned farmers Megan Taft and Sara Cawthon approached Steven Hufnagel, Executive Director of Damariscotta River Association (DRA), with a dream.

 Megan and Sara had visited the Ecumenical Food Pantry and talked with other regional partners about the need for increasing the availability and quality of fresh foods at Lincoln County food pantries.
 It was clear that while effort was made to provide families with fresh produce, additional work was needed to meet the demand.
 Sara and Meg had the passion and the know-how to grow these foods – all they needed was the space to make it happen.

 A well-established, nationally accredited land trust, DRA was prepared to donate use of its fertile fields, as well as provide administrative support for the farm.
 For DRA, cultivating the fields at Great Salt Bay Farm honors the history of the farm by returning some of the land to active farmland, while significantly increasing access to fresh, local produce for families in neighboring communities.
 In Steven’s words, “The opportunity to reestablish crop production at the farm is a powerful reminder that the health of our lands, water and people are closely linked.”

 With enthusiastic support from the community, Sara and Meg’s dream has become a reality.
-In 2017, we completed our second growing season, producing nearly 30,000 pounds of produce on two acres of land using organic practices.
-Moreover, we’ve begun building a food storage hub with a walk-in cooler space, established a new school garden, and received a hoophouse grant for the 2018 season.
+In 2018, our third growing season, the farm produced nearly 30,000 pounds of produce on two acres of land using organic practices.
+Moreover, we’ve completed our food storage hub with walk-in cooler space, established a new school garden, and started work on a hoophouse for the 2019 season.

 Meet our world-class farmers